zbee/xivrp-formatter/readme.md

-Besides formatting it into a simple, readability-focused, HTML page, it also works to make your sessions easier and more enjoyable to read by converting simple formatting into styled HTML, combining continued messages, removing unrelated messages, embedding images intelligently, and picking your session out of the noise of a busy venue.
+Besides formatting it into a simple, readability-focused, HTML page, it also works to make your sessions easier and more enjoyable to read by converting simple formatting into styled HTML, combining continued messages, removing unrelated messages, embedding images intelligently, and picking your session out of the noise of a busy venue and even across multiple sessions and even different logs of different formats.

 ## Features